Being an environmental representative in middle school or high school: What can you do?

 To explore the experiences and perspectives of eco-delegates, interviews were conducted with 22 middle and high school students during the 2021–2022 school year in a variety of school settings.

-Students report being asked to perform small tasks in the classroom (communicating; picking up papers; turning off lights and computers…) and throughout the school (setting up recycling bins, sorting waste, reducing food waste), which are more akin to eco-friendly habits tied to isolated practices than to projects with long-term impact.
+Students say they are encouraged to take small actions in the classroom (communicating; picking up papers; turning off the lights and computers…) and throughout the school (setting up recycling bins, sorting waste, reducing food waste), which are more akin to eco-friendly habits tied to isolated practices than to projects with long-term impact.

-This clearly refers to the examples of initiatives proposed in the eco-delegate guides, published in 2021 by the Ministry of National Education and the French Environment and Energy Management Agency.
-Eco-delegates are described therein as “decision-makers,” “liaisons,” “guarantors,” “co-pilots,” and finally, “budding project managers.”
-These terms and the illustrations used paint a picture of an eco-delegate as an “everyday hero.”
+This clearly refers to the examples of actions proposed in the eco-delegate guides, published in 2021 by the Ministry of National Education and the French Environment and Energy Management Agency.
+In these guides, eco-delegates are described as “decision-makers,” “liaisons,” “guardians,” “co-pilots,” and, finally, “budding project managers.”
+These terms and the illustrations used paint a picture of the eco-delegate as an “everyday hero.”

 The lack of reflection on the actions taken, as observed among the students interviewed, might suggest that the program is part of a non-“critical” approach to education, in which students are merely receptacles for the behavioral prescriptions of the school system.